List of Chengdu J-7 variants: J-7 series

 The J-7 series was the first group of the J-7 produced.
 These were reverse-engineered from the MiG-21F-13 kits supplied by the USSR.
-However, due to the inability of the Chinese aerospace industry to produce some of the components, the design went through four major changes.
+However, due to the Chinese aerospace industry's inability to manufacture some of the components, the design underwent four significant changes.
 The initial production of J-7 was seriously affected by the political turmoil at the time, namely the Cultural Revolution, which delayed the planned production run.
-Due to the urgent need of the fighter, planned improvements for the early models were scaled back to allow production to begin sooner, allowing improvements to be made later when the technologies matured.
+Due to the urgent need for the fighter, planned improvements for the early models were scaled back to allow production to begin sooner, allowing modifications to be made later when the technologies matured.